 Defense of Thesis/Dissertation.
 The oral defense must be completed no later than four weeks before a candidate plans to graduate.
-A defense is scheduled after the committee has officially cleared the thesis/dissertation as ready for defense.

-A thesis/dissertation is approved if there is no more than one negative vote, an abstention being recorded as a negative vote.
+A thesis/dissertation is approved if no more than one negative vote is given.
+An abstention is recorded as a negative vote.
 The department chair or program director is responsible for notifying the appropriate dean or graduate program coordinator of the outcome of the defense.

-The decision of a student's examining committee is recorded and signed on the appropriate form and submitted to the appropriate dean or graduate program coordinator with a copy to the Academic Records Office.
+The decision of a student's examining committee is recorded and signed on the appropriate form and submitted to the appropriate dean or graduate program coordinator.
+A copy is sent to the Academic Records Office.